Image: Balliol, LGBT History Month 2012 (photograph Ross Brooks)

-Prolific author and composer Beverley Nichols (1898-1983) read Modern History at Balliol from 1917-1921.
+Prolific author and composer Beverley Nichols (1898-1983) read Modern History at Balliol between 1917 and 1921.
 He was President of the Oxford Union for a time, an editor of Isis, and also a founder and editor of the Oxford Outlook.
 His is not a name that has retained its fame yet Nichols was one of the most popular personalities of his day.
 His good looks also made him one of the most photographed men of his generation.

 Two significant gay-identified British film directors both began pursuing their interest in film-making at Balliol.
 After graduating in 1925 Anthony Asquith (1902-1968)—son of Prime Minister Herbert Asquith—became a founding member of the Oxford Film Society.
 His subsequent films include Pygmalion (1938) and screen adaptations of Terence Rattigan’s The Winslow Boy (1948) and The Browning Version (1951).